Important Dates and Deadlines

 The February 20, 2021 LSAT/LSAT Flex is the last exam considered for the application completion deadline.

-*The early decision application is binding; thus, if you apply, and you are subsequently admitted, you commit to enroll at and attend the University of Utah S.J.
+*The Early Decision application program is binding; thus, if you apply, and you are subsequently admitted, you commit to enrolling at and attending the University of Utah S.J.
 Quinney College of Law.
-If you submit your completed early decision application by October 20, you will be notified of your application status by November 10.
+If you submit your completed Early Decision application by October 29, you will be notified of your application status by November 19.

 J.D.
 Application Requirements